Penang in February: is it a good time to visit?

 Is Penang busy in February?

-February is a popular month for visitors, especially Europeans escaping colder winters, including many retirees.
+February is a popular month for visitors, particularly Europeans escaping colder winters, including many retirees.

 Dragon dancers for Chinese New Year